|Launch Date||Apr. 16, 1972|

-On 21 April 1972, Commander John W. Young and Charles M. Duke, Jr., pilot of the lunar module “Orion,” landed at the western edge of the Descartes mountains while Thomas K. Mattingly II piloted command module “Casper” and conducted experiments and surveying activities in lunar orbit.
-Their descent was delayed by almost 6 hours because of a malfunction that affected the command and service module’s propulsion system.
-As a result, their stay on the lunar surface would be slightly shortened, and after they returned to the command module, a day would be shaved off of the orbital part of the mission.
+On April 21, 1972, Commander John W. Young and Charles M. Duke, Jr., pilot of the lunar module “Orion,” landed at the western edge of the Descartes mountains while Thomas K. Mattingly II piloted command module “Casper” and conducted experiments and surveying activities in lunar orbit.
+Their descent was delayed by almost six hours because of a malfunction that affected the command and service module’s propulsion system.
+As a result, their stay on the lunar surface would be slightly shortened, and after they returned to the command module, a day would be shaved off the orbital part of the mission.

 The destination this time was quite different from those of the previous Apollo missions, three of which were in mare regions (the lunar “seas”) and one of which was in ejecta from the Imbrium impact.
-This was the central lunar highlands, which was considered representative of 3/4 of the lunar surface.
+This was the central lunar highlands, which was considered representative of three-fourths of the lunar surface.
 Based on photos taken from space by earlier missions, it was thought to be the product of volcanic eruptions in the Moon’s ancient past.
 But measurements and samples taken by the Apollo 16 astronauts disproved that hypothesis, to the great surprise of scientists on Earth.
 The Moon still held major mysteries for the scientists to unravel.

 As in the preceding mission, Young and Duke had a rover at their disposal, enabling them to cover nearly 17 miles (27 kilometers) and to collect nearly 212 pounds (96 kilograms) of rock and soil from 11 different sites.
 Their haul included two anorthosite samples that were bigger and older than the “Genesis rock” recovered by Apollo 15.
 They also deployed or conducted nine experiments and took numerous photographs.